 The responsibilities of the Sewer Section include replacing or repairing storm inlets and manholes, inspecting and cleaning inlets and televising and cleaning sewer lines.
 By maintaining the several-hundred miles of storm and sanitary sewers, this division helps to ensure that outgoing water is transported safely to its designated location.

-For additional information regarding the Sewer Section please review the topics below or contact the Sewer Foreman, Wayne Bauer, at 847.926.1150.
+For additional information regarding the Sewer Section please review the topics below or contact the Sewer Foreman, Rob Pluta, at 847.926.1150.

 WATER IN BASEMENT

 Call the Sewer section at 847.926.1150 or Public Works at 847.432.0807 and we will send someone out to check the city lines and determine if this is the homeowner’s responsibility or the city.
 If this is an emergency and occurs during non-business hours please call the Police Department Non-Emergency line at 847.432.7730.

 SWIMMING POOL DRAINAGE

 Residents are reminded of the Highland Park City Code requirements pertaining to the discharge of water from residential swimming pools.
 City Ordinance Article XII requires that swimming pools be drained directly into a sanitary sewer.
 This ensures that harmful chemicals can be removed at a treatment plant.
 Discharging pool water into storm sewers, ravine streams or other natural water bodies is illegal.

 During spring and fall maintenance, pool water should be drained into the house sanitary sewer, or a City sanitary sewer manhole located in the public right of way.
 If a City sanitary sewer is used for discharge, it is the responsibility of the homeowner, or designated pool contractor, to properly barricade and secure the area around the sanitary sewer manhole.
 Discharge of swimming pool water into storm sewer systems or any ravine, either public or private, is strictly prohibited.
 Proper Discharging of Pool Water